kostagiolasn/SatConcepts/README.md

 ## pre-trained Checkpoints

-The pre-trained SWAGAN checkpoint can be found in Google Drive.
+The pre-trained SWAGAN checkpoint can be found [here](https://drive.google.com/file/d/19GvThGNywddLRJoWfCEbB3VT3Sz1LZjR/view?usp=sharing).
 It has been trained on the RESISC-45 dataset for 200.000 iterations.

 ## samples